Shiloh National Military Park

 Backstory and Context

-After the delay on April 5, 1862 he arrived at his destination four miles southwest of Grants army in Pittsburg Landing.
-On the morning of April 6, 1862 Johnson began his attack on Grant with almost 44,000 men.
-Grants 40,000 soldiers were shocked at the attack began losing ground to the Confederates.
-As the battle went on throughout the day it seemed as the Confederate troops had the Union soldiers beat.
-Johnston's men became unorganized and lost the momentum.
-With units becoming confused Johnston ordered an assault on Grants left.
-While with his troops on the assault Johnston was hit by a bullet in the leg.
+After the weather delay on April 5, 1862, Johnson arrived at his destination four miles southwest of Grant’s army in Pittsburg Landing.
+On the morning of April 6, 1862, Johnston began his attack on Grant with almost 44,000 Confederate troops.
+Grant’s 40,000 soldiers were shocked at the surprise attack and began losing ground to the Confederates.
+As the battle went on throughout the day, it seemed the Confederate troops had the Union soldiers beat, but Johnston's men became unorganized and lost the momentum.
+With units becoming confused, Johnston ordered an assault on Grant’s left.
+While with his troops on the assault, Johnston was hit by a bullet in the leg.
 This injury lead to him bleeding out and leaving Gen. P.G.T.
 Beauregard in command.

-With Grant's soldiers being hit hard in a surprise attack he decided to retreat to a better position, having the artillery protect them until nightfall.
-While the Union soldiers regroup Buell's army finally arrives.
-The number of Union troops on ground now reaches 54,500 men.
-Unaware of the reinforcements arriving at night Beauregard begins planning his attack on Grant.
-When the daybreaks on April 7, 1862 the Union attacks before the Confederates are able to conduct their own attack.
-With the new men in the ranks Grant and Buell's armies begin to destroy the Confederates.
-Beauregard's men now number at 34,000 could not successfully conduct an counter strike.
-This left Buell with very little options, and the one he chose was retreat.
-Him and his men successfully withdrew to Corinth and the Union did not pursue.
+With Grant's soldiers being hit hard in a surprise attack, he decided to retreat his forces to a better position having the artillery protect them until nightfall.
+While the Union soldiers regrouped, Buell's army finally arrived and the number of Union troops on ground now reached 54,500.
+Unaware of the reinforcements arriving at night, Beauregard begins planning his own attack on Grant.
+When the day broke on April 7, 1862, the Union attacks before the Confederates were able to conduct their own attack.
+With the new men in the ranks, Grant and Buell's armies began to destroy the Confederates quickly.
+Beauregard's men now were at 34,000 and they could not successfully conduct a counter strike.
+This left him with very little options and the one he chose was to retreat.
+Beauregard